gboehl/dynare/doc/manual/source/the-model-file.rst

     will for example display the IRFs of the respective multipliers when ``irf>0``.

-    The planner objective must be declared with the planner_objective command.
+    The planner objective must be declared with the :comm:`planner_objective` command.

-    See :ref:`aux-variables`, for an explanation of how this operator is handled internally and how this affects the output.

     *Options*